habanoz/tech-feed/_posts/2025-07-05-llm-training-vs-inference.md

 LLM Training is an optimization process.
 Involves two passes: forward pass and backward pass.

-During the forward pass, activations are calculated and save for backward pass.
+During the forward pass, activations are calculated and saved for backward pass.
 At the end of the forward pass the loss is calculated.

 During the backward pass, training uses the chain rule of calculus to compute the gradient of the loss with respect to model parameters.
-This requires:
+This requires activations:

 $ \frac{\partial L}{\partial \theta} = \frac{\partial L}{\partial a} . \frac{\partial a}{\partial \theta} $